BCH recognized as one of the "best places to work" in the Triad of NC

 She said the results of this year’s competition speak volumes about BCH as an organization because of staff members’ strong responses.
 She noted that there was one particular answer she saw recurring throughout the survey: “We (BCH) are a family-friendly organization.”

-Deneesha Edwards is BCH’s Development & Communications Associate where she uses her talents throughout the department.
+Article is written by Deneesha Edwards, Charity & Children Writer.
+Deneesha is BCH’s Development & Communications Associate where she uses her talents throughout the department.
 She is active in her community and can often be found in the gym working out.